I’m something of a gear snob.

 - You’re always miking amps or cabs.

-That said, a good DI box can improve tone, reduce noise, and save you time in both studio and live scenarios.
+That said, a good DI box can improve tone, reduce noise, and save you time.
+Which is kind of the whole point.

 💰 Budget (Under $50)